 The healthcare industry is heavily regulated and closely scrutinized by federal, state and local governments.
 Comprehensive statutes and regulations govern the manner in which we are compensated for providing coverage for our members and Non-Insurance Beneficiaries, our contractual relationships with our providers, vendors and beneficiaries, our marketing activities and other aspects of our operations.
+Proposed changes to statutes and regulations may become the subject of campaign promises, litigation, administrative action, or legislation leading up to or following the 2024 Presidential election.
+In addition, even if regulations are not amended or repealed, the President and the executive branch of the federal government, as well as CMS have a significant impact on the implementation of regulation, and a new administration could make changes impacting such implementation which could harm our business, operating results and financial condition

 Of particular importance are: